LpxsBr/LpxsBr/README.md

 # Hello World! 👨‍💻

-Hello!
-I'm Anselmo Lopes, a fullstack developer passionate about creating innovative and scalable solutions.
-My commitment is to simplify people's lives through technology.
-This is my space to share my journey, skills, and projects.

 ## About Me 🧍‍♂
 Hello, what's up?
 I'm Anselmo Lopes, a fullstack developer based in the sunny land of Brazil.
 My journey is marked by dedication to technology and engineering.
 I found in computing the perfect way to combine these passions, constantly seeking to improve my skills to contribute to innovative solutions.